2006 European Men's Handball Championship: Group C

 The matches in this group were held in the Sursee Stadthalle in Sursee/Lucerne.
 Denmark and Iceland opened with wins, and with a draw in the second round both teams qualified for the main round.
 Serbia and Montenegro joined them due to the head-to-head encounter rule; despite finishing level on points with Hungary after losing to Denmark in the last match, Serbia and Montenegro had beaten Hungary and thus finished ahead.
 Iceland lost their last match, but nevertheless carried through three points to the main round, as did Denmark.

 Group D

-This group was played out in the Wankdorfhalle, Berne.
+This group was played out in the Wankdorfhalle, Bern.
 Russia became the first team to qualify for the main round when they beat Portugal on 27 January.
 Croatia joined them later that day with a 32–28 win over Norway, and Norway and Portugal played off for the last main round spot on Sunday 29 January.
 Norway won that match by ten goals, thus proceeding to the main round with zero points; Russia got a full score with four points, despite nearly throwing away a five-goal lead in the last five minutes against Croatia.